P&I Renewals: Co-Assureds and Joint Assureds

 With the 20 February 2026 P&I renewals now concluded and processed, this is an appropriate moment to revisit a structural question that frequently arises in P&I and other insurance placements: When additional entities are involved in vessel operations, should they be added as co-assureds or joint assureds, and critically, what are the consequences of each status?

 As insurance brokers advising owners, operators and managers across jurisdictions, we regularly see uncertainty around this distinction.
-The classification is not only administrative abd getting it wrong may only become visible at the time of claim.
-This directly affects:
+The classification is not only administrative, and getting it wrong may only become visible at the time of claim.

 -Scope of cover